57x8O/NitroSniperGUI/README.md

 #### All rights to the Icons/Images go to their respective owners.

 ## Disclaimer
-This can get your account **permanently** banned if you run multiple instances at the same time and/or claim too much Nitros in a short amount of time.
+This can get your account **permanently** banned, [_**or sometimes locked**_](https://github.com/PeterStrick/NitroSniperGUI/issues/2) if you run multiple instances at the same time and/or claim too much Nitros in a short amount of time.
 I and the owners of the Nitro Snipers are **___not___** responsible in any **___damages or bans___** that may occur when using this application. **Use it at your own risk.**

 ## Did I get confirmation/permission to include the Nitro Snipers in my project?